John Parker Hawkins: Later life

 Hawkins stayed in the army and reverted to his regular rank of captain in the Subsistence Department.
-He married Jane Bethuxe Craig, daughter of former Chief of Ordnance Colonel Henry Knox Craig, on October 10, 1867.
+He married Jane Bethune Craig, daughter of former Chief of Ordnance Colonel Henry Knox Craig, on October 10, 1867.
 He served in a number of postings and received a series of promotions: to major on June 23, 1874; to lieutenant colonel on September 3, 1889; and colonel on March 12, 1892.
 He was appointed Commissary General of Subsistence of the U.S. Army with the rank of brigadier general on December 2, 1892, and remained in this position till he resigned on September 29, 1894, aged 64.
 He died on February 7, 1914, in Indianapolis, Indiana, outlived by his daughter, and was buried at the local Crown Hill Cemetery.
 His wife had predeceased him on April 13, 1913.